alvivi/two-eleven/README.md

 ### Running with Docker

-If you have running [Docker](https://www.docker.com/), getting the project is a matter of build and running it:
+If you have running [Docker](https://www.docker.com/), getting the project is a matter of building and running it:

 ```
 docker build . -t two-eleven